-- If the supply or demand for labour changes in a market, this whalso change the equilibrium price of labour.
-Therefore, the supply or usually of labour in a market will cause the wage to differ

-The level of education/skill required for the job.
-Jobs which require more and advication offer higher wages because the supply of workers to advication of the policy of workers to advication of the policy of workers to advice the supply of workers to advi - with this training and skills will be lower than the supply of unskilled workers - Wages in the private sector could be lower than the public sector because public sector pay is funded from taxation and not dependent on profit - In some parts of the private sector firms may have monopsony power and so be able to pay lower wages than firms in other sectors - Other factors such as age, gender and ethnic background may account for wage differences - A monopoly/trade union may be able to increase the wage rate through collective bargaining - Workers may have non-financial benefits that account for some of the difference e.g. hours of work, holidays, security - Workers may have financial benefits that account for some of the difference e.g. pensions, private healthcare, longer holidays - If the demand for labour is inelastic wages would be higher than if elastic - Wages tend to be higher in the sector that has more inelastic demand and /or inelastic supply
+- If the supply or demand for labour changes in a market, this will also change the equilibrium price of labour.
+Therefore, the supply or demand of labour in a market will cause the wage to differ - The level of education/skill required for the job.
+Jobs which require more training and education offer higher wages because the supply of workers with this training and skills will be lower than the supply of unskilled workers - Wages in the private sector could be lower than the public sector because public sector pay is funded from taxation and not dependent on profit - In some parts of the private sector firms may have monopsony power and so be able to pay lower wages than firms in other sectors - Other factors such as age, gender and ethnic background may account for wage differences - Trade union may be able to increase the wage rate through collective bargaining - Workers may have non-financial benefits that account for some of the difference e.g. hours of work, holidays, security - Workers may have financial benefits that account for some of the difference e.g. pensions, private healthcare, longer holidays - If the demand for labour is inelastic wages would be higher than if elastic - Wages tend to be higher in the sector that has more inelastic demand and /or inelastic supply - Wage differences may occur if there are immobilities present in the labour market causing shortages in the supply of labour